calico-games/react-native-godot/README.md

 },
 ```

-## Library Size
+## Library Size 📦

-The Godot engine is quite large, so the library size is also quite large too 😅.

-Godot with all features enabled is around 140MB for iOS (arm64).
-We might be able to reduce this size in the future.
+Godot takes around 35MB for iOS when embedded into the app binary for production builds (with all features!).

-For example by disabling features that are not needed, removing `MoltenVK` for iOS in Godot 4.4 (which is around 9MB), not depending on `godot-cpp` too much etc.
+In the future, removing `MoltenVK` for iOS in Godot 4.4, not depending on `godot-cpp`, might help us squeeze size even more.
 Also, your pck file must be considered in the size of your app.
 Which can be quite large too if you have a lot of big assets like 3D models, textures, etc.

+For a game that is packed that takes around 50MB in Godot, the final app size will be around 90MB.
+Not too bad and probably slightly better than Unity 😅

-## Limitations & Known Issues
+## Limitations & Known Issues 🚧

 * When importing a texture or 3D model, be sure you don't import them as `VRAM Compressed`, for some reason when exporting the pck file, it doesn't import the assets.
 Might be a mistake from our side....
 (TBD) 😅